Agitation

 Case Study Resolution

 The patient presented acutely agitated with signs of trauma.
-When verbal de-escalation techniques were not successful, the team quickly moved to utilizing chemical and physical restraint for the safety of the patient and the treating team.
-The patient was placed on a monitor, remained in direct visual observation of the treating team and a full trauma assessment was completed.
+When verbal de-escalation techniques were not successful, the team quickly moved to utilizing medications to treat agitation and physical restraint for the safety of the patient and the treating team.
+The patient was placed on a monitor, remained in direct visual observation of the treating team, and a full trauma assessment was completed.
 Vital signs were repeated and were HR 102, BP 120/80, RR 14, SpO2 98% RA, Temperature 97.4F orally.
 Blood glucose was 98.
 Police relayed that they were called to the party for a fight but do not have any further information about the patient or what occurred prior to their arrival and no family could be identified.
-The patient remained sedated but arousable for the next 2 hours while a CT of his head, lab evaluation, and laceration repair were completed.
+The patient remained sedated but arousable for the next two hours while a CT of his head, lab evaluation, and laceration repair were completed.
 When the patient no longer required physical restraints, they were removed.
-A complete history was taken when the patient was able to participate which revealed no other significant history other than use of drugs that evening.
+A complete history was taken when the patient was able to participate, which revealed no other significant history other than use of drugs that evening.
 No other complaints or injuries were identified, and the patient was discharged in police custody.

 References